 Omori tried bringing his main body into the battle.
 This only succeeded in causing further collisions, as Myoko tore Hatsukaze's bow off, and Haguro nearly hit two other destroyers.
 A brief, inconclusive fight followed between the two Japanese heavies and the four American lights.
 Although the Japanese launched a large salvo of torpedoes, they were ineffective.
 The Americans achieved several gunfire straddles, but failed to hit their targets.
 At 0229 Omori ordered a general withdrawal.
 The Americans found the hapless Hatsukaze (Myoko was still wearing her bow when she returned to Rabaul) and sank her with gunfire.

-During the first week of Nov 1943, while the Americans raided Rabaul (see below), Americans reinforced their beachhead on Bougainville, while the Japanese sneaked two convoys by the Americans ships to land more troops on the northern tip of the island.
+During the first week of Nov 1943, while the Americans raided Rabaul (see New Guinea-Papua Campaign, Phase 3), Americans reinforced their beachhead on Bougainville, while the Japanese sneaked two convoys by the Americans ships to land more troops on the northern tip of the island.
 The aircraft Koga ordered to reinforce the area were sent on air raids to disrupt American operations, but no little effect, while wearing away irreplaceable Japanese pilots.
-However, the usual practice of exaggerating damange reports led to Koga's declaration of Operation RO a success, and received a personal word of thanks from Emperor Showa (Hirohito).
+However, the usual practice of exaggerating damange reports led to Koga's declaration of Operation RO a success, and received a personal word of thanks from Emperor Showa.
 American progress on Bougainville slowed during the rest of Nov 1943.

 Battle of Empress Augusta Bay